hoechenberger/survey-question-check/README.md

 ```
 LANGUAGES = ('en', 'de', 'nl', 'it', 'hu')
 ```
-Please not that you need to edit **both** script files, as they are independent of each other.
+Please note that you need to edit **both** script files, as they are independent of each other.

 ## Running the checks